the-technat/banana/docs/00_infrastructure.md

 - SSH-Key which is the default key
 - FW rules: only 59245/tcp open, everything else blocked incoming, outgoing has everything open
+- Backups enabled (just to be sure)
+- Tags (if you want)
+- Public IPv4/v6
 - Cloud Init:
   ```yaml
   #cloud-config <hostname>